 The initial clinic visit will typically consist of a one-hour visit with the pharmacist.
 At this visit, the pharmacist will perform a full medication, medical, and adherence assessment with the patient.
 The patient and pharmacist will discuss how each medication is working, whether there are any issues or concerns that the patient has regarding the medications, and desired goals of therapy.

-Following the patient visit, the pharmacist will review this information along with other pertinent patient data (laboratory results, pharmacy data, etc.) to assess for any medication-related issues and develop a patient care plan, which will be shared with the referring physician.
-The physician will be asked to review and fax the care plan back to the clinic, indicating whether each recommendation in the care plan is acceptable, will be modified or not accepted.
+Following the patient visit, the pharmacist will review this information along with other pertinent patient data (laboratory results, pharmacy data, etc.) to assess for any medication-related issues and develop a patient care plan, which will be shared with the referring healthcare provider.
+The healthcare provider will be asked to review and fax the care plan back to the clinic, indicating whether each recommendation in the care plan is acceptable, will be modified or not accepted.
 This is to ensure everyone understands the care plan that will be implemented.
 The patient will be followed by the clinic pharmacist as necessary to implement the care plan and assess for achieved outcomes.